 Revision of priorities/strategies/policies for the protection, management and conservation of heritage

 Updating management plans

+Fundraising

 Awareness raising

+Advocacy

+Improve the States Party implementation on the Convention

 15.6.
 Timing and resources

 15.6.1 - Were your national authorities given adequate time (i.e. roughly ten months) to gather necessary information and to fill in the questionnaire during this cycle of Periodic Reporting?